duonghh/NT531-DanhGiaHieuNangMangMayTinh/README.md

-# 📘 NT531 - Performance Evaluation of Computer Networks
+# 📘 NT531 - Modeling and performance evaluation of network and computer systems

 ## 📌 Course Information
 - **📛 Course Code:** NT531
-- **📖 Course Title:** Performance Evaluation of Computer Networks
+- **📖 Course Title:** Modeling and performance evaluation of network and computer systems
 - **🎓 Course Type:** Specialized course in Computer Networks and Data Communications

 ## 📜 Course Description